redox-alpha/jamk-report-latex/README.md

 # JAMK University of Applied Sciences Report Latex Class

+**This is an unofficial template.
+You might lose points because of errors in this template.**

-This template is written according to project reporting instructions found [here](http://oppimateriaalit.jamk.fi/projectreportinginstructions/7-appearance-of-the-thesis/) and the Word template that found from student Intranet (the template file requires a login for some reason).
-The template also includes some utility macros that makes adding images a bit easier.
+This template is written according to project reporting instructions found [here](http://oppimateriaalit.jamk.fi/projectreportinginstructions/7-appearance-of-the-thesis/) and the Word template student Intranet (the template file requires a login for some reason).
+This template includes some utility macros that makes adding images a bit easier.
 I plan to add an utility macro for tables and bibliographical references as well.

 So far, this class file has only been tested on Debian.
-The font used is Carlito instead of Calibri, which might have to have to be installed separately on Windows.
+The font used is **Carlito** instead of **Calibri**, which might have to have to be installed separately on Windows.
+Other than the font thing, there is nothing that should cause a problem on Windows or on Mac OS X.

 I threw this together in a few hours so expect breaking changes.
-This class file doesn't implement everything detailed in the reporting instructions yet.
+This template doesn't implement everything detailed in the reporting instructions yet.
 Pull requests are welcome.
 If you have any issues or feature requests, please create an issue.

 ## Requirements